MartinWeise/oe1wfm/docs/index.md

 # OE1WFM

+Martin is a licensed CEPT amateur radio operator based in Vienna, Austria.
+This website is a personal (re-)collection of my activities on 2m/70cm both analogue and digital modes.

 ## Hardware Overview

 My station consists of a used, commercial Hytera PD-875g device (DMR) with 2m/70cm band capabilities.